CSU-JPG/Chart2Code/README.md

 ## 🔔 Contact
 If you have any questions or suggestions, please don't hesitate to let us know.
-You can directly email [Henry Hengyuan Zhao](https://zhaohengyuan1.github.io/) at NUS using the email address hubylidayuan@gmail.com, or post an issue on this repository.
+You can directly email Jiahao Tang at tangjh36@mail2.sysu.edu.cn or post an issue on this repository.
 We welcome contributions.
 Feel free to submit pull requests if you have suggestions for improvement.